Letters to the Editor

 Contact the Editors

-Seattle Met wants to know what you think!
-Send raves and rants and corrections to firstname.lastname@example.org, comment on articles at seattlemet.com, or send snail mail to 1201 Western Ave, Ste 425, Seattle, Washington 98101.
-Letters to the editor are subject to editing.
+Seattle Met wants to know what you really think!
+Send raves and rants to [email protected], comment on articles at seattlemet.com, or send snail mail to 1201 Western Ave, Ste 425, Seattle, Washington 98101.
+Letters are subject to editing.
 Please include address and daytime phone number.